Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

-# Exercise 3: Migrate a Spark workload to HDInisght
+# Exercise 3: Migrate a Spark workload to HDInsight

 ## Introduction